Japanese Brazilians: Background

+Japan had been isolated from the rest of the world during the 265 years of the Edo period (Tokugawa Shogunate), without wars or epidemics brought in from abroad.
+With its agricultural techniques of the time, Japan produced only the food it needed and had practically no formal stocks for difficult periods.
+Any agricultural crop failure caused widespread famine.
+The end of the Tokugawa Shogunate gave way to an intense project of modernization and opening to the outside world during the Meiji era.
+Despite the agrarian reform, mechanization of agriculture made thousands of peasants unemployed.
+Thousands of other small peasants became indebted or lost their land because they could not pay the high taxes.

-The end of feudalism in Japan generated great poverty in the rural population, so many Japanese began to emigrate in search of better living conditions.
+The end of feudalism in Japan generated great poverty in the rural population, so many Japanese people began to emigrate in search of better living conditions.
 By the 1930s, Japanese industrialisation had significantly boosted the population.
 However, prospects for Japanese people to migrate to other countries were limited.
-The US had banned non-white immigration from some parts of the world on the basis that they would not integrate into society; this Exclusion Clause, of the 1924 Immigration Act, specifically targeted the Japanese.
-At the same time in Australia, the White Australia Policy prevented the immigration of non-whites to Australia.
+The United States had banned non-white immigration from some parts of the world on the basis that they would not integrate into society; this Exclusion Clause, of the 1924 Immigration Act, specifically targeted the Japanese.
+At the same time in Australia, the White Australia policy prevented the immigration of non-whites to Australia.

 First immigrants

 In 1907, the Brazilian and the Japanese governments signed a treaty permitting Japanese migration to Brazil.
 This was due in part to the decrease in the Italian immigration to Brazil and a new labour shortage on the coffee plantations.
 Also, Japanese immigration to the United States had been barred by the Gentlemen's Agreement of 1907.
 The first Japanese immigrants (781 people – mostly farmers) came to Brazil in 1908 on the Kasato Maru.
-About half of these immigrants came from southern Okinawa.
+About half of these immigrants were Okinawans from southern Okinawa, who had faced 29 years of oppression by the Japanese government following the Ryukyu Islands's annexation, becoming the first Ryukyuan Brazilians.
 They travelled from the Japanese port of Kobe via the Cape of Good Hope in South Africa.
-Many of them became owners of coffee plantations.
+Many of them worked on coffee plantations.

 In the first seven years, 3,434 more Japanese families (14,983 people) arrived.
-The beginning of World War I in 1914 started a boom in Japanese migration to Brazil; such that between 1917 and 1940 over 164,000 Japanese came to Brazil, 75% of them going to São Paulo, where most of the coffee plantations were located.
+The beginning of World War I in 1914 started a boom in Japanese migration to Brazil.
+Between 1917 and 1940, over 164,000 Japanese came to Brazil, with 90% of them going to São Paulo, where most of the coffee plantations were located.